 Nerve damage can cause ongoing symptoms that can interfere with your work, daily activities, and enjoyment of life.
 As a result, your nerve damage could entitle you to substantial compensation.

-To learn about the compensation you can seek for your nerve damage, contact the attorneys at William G. Kolodner Personal Injury Lawyers to schedule a free consultation with a Baltimore personal injury lawyer.
+To learn about the compensation you can seek for your nerve damage, contact the attorneys at WGK Personal Injury Lawyers to schedule a free consultation with a Baltimore personal injury lawyer.